 Above It All Treatment provides individualized care to those struggling with all kinds of substance abuse issues, as well as co-occurring disorders.
 We work with those struggling with meth addiction, opiate addiction, alcoholism, and beyond.
 The best way to begin the recovery journey is to contact us and schedule an evaluation.
-In addition, we invite you to learn more about how addiction works—and how recovery is possible.
+In addition, we invite you to learn more about how addiction works—and how recovery is possible with the help of treatment programs.

 Above It All is a featured facility on A&E intervention and the video features an alumni, Samantha D who struggled with substance abuse.